Xamariners/Full-Stack-Developer-Course/CAPSTONE 01 - Software Development Fundamentals/README.md

 ## Day 1

-In the first day revise fundamentals which are needed for the project during Day 2 , Day3 , Day4 and Day 5.
+In the first day revise fundamentals which are needed for the project during Day 2 , Day3 , Day4 and Day 5.<br>
-Revise Flow charts , IF and CASE statements.
+Revise Flow charts , IF and CASE statements.<br>
-Revise Concepts of visual studio , projects , solution and debugging Revise OOP Fundamentals.
+Revise Concepts of visual studio , projects , solution and debugging<br>
+Revise OOP Fundamentals.<br>
-Revise SQL Server Fundamentals
+Revise SQL Server Fundamentals<br>
-Revise ADO.NET
+Revise ADO.NET <br>

 ## Day 2